tetsuo-cpp/tetsuo-cpp.github.io/content/post/compiler-jobs-in-2024.md

 # General purpose programming languages

-These are the technologies that everyone thinks about when we talk about compilers and runtimes.
+These are the technologies that we mentioned earlier.
 Think compilers and runtimes for C++, Java, JavaScript, Python, etc.
 I'd put compiler infrastructure such as [LLVM](https://llvm.org/), [Cranelift](https://cranelift.dev/) and [GraalVM Truffle](https://www.graalvm.org/latest/graalvm-as-a-platform/language-implementation-framework/) under this category too.